The power of ensemble play

-The Apollo Summer Academy – a unique week (9-16 August 2020) in the Karmelklooster in Drachten.
-Chamber music with intensive coaching, a high-level orchestral project with Beethoven’s 7th symphony, chamber music, choir, workshops, concerts.
-Music comes first, the whole week.
+The Apollo Summer Academy – a unique week (13 to 20 August 2023) in Warffum in Groningen.
+Chamber music with intensive coaching, in various line-ups, recorder ensemble, chamber orchestra, chamber choir, workshops, concerts.
+For a whole week, music comes first.
 Enthusiastic tutors and an inspiring environment in which you will make new contacts.

 Who can apply?